 We sure do.
 Some patients feel more comfortable under the light sedation of nitrous oxide gas, and we are happy to accommodate them.
-The best thing about “gas” is that there is no hangover effect.
-You are able to drive almost immediately afterwards.
+One great thing about “gas” is that there is no hangover effect.
+You are generally able to drive almost immediately afterwards.

 - How long do crowns and bridges last?